DFIRmadness/5pillars/5-Pillars.md

 # The Five Pillars of a Information/Cyber Security Professional

 ## TLD;DR:
 To start, or level up, a career in Cyber Security you need to be proficient in five key areas of technical skills.
 You don't have to *master* each one of them, but you need to have a good understanding of them.
-Befor you can leap straight into a field like forensics or penetration testing you need understand the environments of those fields.
+Whether you want to go offense or defense you will need to be functional in these arena's.
 The five areas are:

 1. General Computing
 2. Computer Networking